Qatar urges a Gaza ceasefire after 'positive response' from Hamas

 In addition to that toll, other Palestinians have died from malnutrition and starvation, including three reported in the past 24 hours, the ministry said Tuesday.
 It says 154 adults have died of malnutrition-related causes since late June, when it began counting such deaths, and 112 children have died of malnutrition-related causes since the war began with the Hamas-led attack on Israel on Oct.
 7, 2023.

 Israel has controlled all Gaza border crossings since seizing the Palestinian side of Rafah in May 2024.
-With land routes restricted, aid groups have attempted to deliver supplies by air and sea.
+With land routes restricted, some countries have attempted to deliver supplies by air and sea.

+Aid workers face mounting danger, the U.N. warned Tuesday.
+Its humanitarian office said a record 383 aid workers were killed worldwide in 2024, nearly half of them in Gaza.

 COGAT said Tuesday that 180 pallets of aid were airdropped into Gaza with help from countries including Jordan, the United Arab Emirates and France.
 The U.N. and partners have called airdrops expensive, inefficient and even dangerous for people on the ground.